joshstephen18/ChestXrayAnalysis/README.md

 Analysis:
 From the statistics and visualizations, we can see that lungs with pneumonia, on average, have a higher mean intensity (how bright the image is), a lower standard deviation of intensity (how much contrast or variation there is in pixel brightness), and a lower edge density (fraction of pixels identified as edges) relative to normal lungs.
 This makes sense clinically as pneumonia can cause fluid accumulation which appears brighter on X-ray, thus reflecting a higher mean intensity.
-Furthermore, inflammation from pneumonia blurs out normal lung structure on X-ray, meaning there is less contrast and therefore a lower standard deviation of the intensity.
+Furthermore, inflammation from pneumonia blurs out normal lung structure on X-ray, so there is less variation in pixel intensity (less contrast) and therefore a lower standard deviation of the intensity.
 Lastly, since pneumonia X-rays are more blurred and lung structures are less distinct, there are less identifiable edges, and thus a lower edge density.

 Libraries used: